Best Hip Mobility Exercises

 The Importance of Stretching

-When combined with the mobility moves already described, stretching will keep your hip joints juicy and slack enough to sluice wave after wave of fresh cleansing blood through to guarantee maintenance.
+When combined with the hip mobility exercises already described, stretching will keep your hip joints juicy and slack enough to sluice wave after wave of fresh cleansing blood through to guarantee maintenance.
 Your joints must be kept loose enough so the head of the femur can move about freely.
 This allows the forces to be distributed more widely across a greater surface area and does not gouge a single track in the cartilage beds.

 Here are 4 key hip flexibility stretches:

-Lie on the floor in close proximity to a wall.
+Lie on the floor close to a wall.
 Your back should be close enough to the wall that, when resting your left foot on the wall, both your hip and knee bend at 90 degrees.
 Bring your right foot up and place the outside ankle on top of your left knee.

 Apply gentle pressure with your right hand and push your right knee towards the wall.
 Bounce it gently for 2 minutes, trying to push it a little further with each bounce.